-PHASE 1 PHASE 2 PHASE 3 PHASE 4 EDUCATORS SHOULD SEE Educators provide a list of approved digital news and media sources students can use to gather information Educators provide limited guidance on copyright laws, including fair use, intellectual property, and plagiarism Educators provide limited opportunities to practice proper source citations from a variety of sources Educators provide limited guidance and support to recognize and analyze reliable digital news and media resources and identify sources of bias Educators provide guidance on copyright laws, including fair use, intellectual property, Creative Commons , and plagiarism Educators provide opportunities to practice proper source citations from a variety of sources Educators provide step-by-step guidance to discern and analyze credible digital news and media sources (e.g., distinguishing news from other types of information, vetting news sources, identifying standards of quality journalism, detecting misinformation, etc.) and any biases the source may contain Educators model compliance with copyright laws, including fair use, intellectual property, Creative Commons, and plagiarism Educators provide guidance for using digital tools to generate proper source citations from a variety of sources Educators provide opportunities for students to find, select, and analyze credible digital news and media sources and facilitate student reflections to identify biases the source may contain Educators facilitate student discussions regarding the importance of copyright laws, including fair use, intellectual property, Creative Commons, and plagiarism Educators provide regular opportunities to utilize digital tools to generate proper source citations from a variety of sources Students conducting research online and analyzing digital news and media sources to determine credibility and identify biases Students understanding and complying with copyright laws Students using digital tools to appropriately cite all sources utilized within learning activities
+Educators provide a list of approved digital news and media sources students can use to gather information

+Educators provide limited guidance on copyright laws, including fair use, intellectual property, and plagiarism

+Educators provide limited opportunities to practice proper source citations from a variety of sources

+Educators provide limited guidance and support to recognize and analyze reliable digital news and media resources and identify sources of bias

+Educators provide guidance on copyright laws, including fair use, intellectual property, Creative Commons, and plagiarism

+Educators provide opportunities to practice proper source citations from a variety of sources Educators provide step-bystep guidance to discern and analyze credible digital news and media sources (e.g., distinguishing news from other types of information, vetting news sources, identifying standards of quality journalism, detecting misinformation, etc.) and any biases the source may contain

+Educators model compliance with copyright laws, including fair use, intellectual property, Creative Commons, and plagiarism

+Educators provide guidance for using digital tools to generate proper source citations from a variety of sources Educators provide opportunities for students to find, select, and analyze credible digital news and media sources and facilitate student reflections to identify biases the source may contain

+Educators facilitate student discussions regarding the importance of copyright laws, including fair use, intellectual property, Creative Commons, and plagiarism

+Educators provide regular opportunities to use digital tools to generate proper source citations from a variety of sources

+- Students understanding the importance of giving attribution to the ideas and creations of others - Students using guiding questions to analyze credibility of resources - Students distinguishing credible media from unreliable sources (grades 3-5)

+- Students conducting research online and analyzing digital news and media sources to determine credibility and identify biases - · Students understanding and complying with copyright laws - Students using digital tools to appropriately cite all sources used within learning activities

-Monitoring security, privacy, and digital footprint (e.g., knowledge of phishing and spam, the importance of password protection, etc.)
+Discuss security, privacy, and digital footprint (e.g., knowledge of phishing and spam, the importance of password protection, etc.)

-PHASE 1 PHASE 2 PHASE 3 PHASE 4 EDUCATORS SHOULD SEE Educators provide limited guidance to recognize phishing and scam attempts Educators provide limited guidance on the privacy of account information, passwords, and other personal information Educators discuss the importance of digital footprints Educators provide guidance on how to recognize and report phishing and scam attempts Educators provide guidance on the privacy of account information, passwords, and other personal information Educators provide guidance on device security Educators model how to monitor digital footprints Educators provide limited opportunities to practice recognizing phishing and scam attempts Educators regularly discuss the importance of the privacy of account information, passwords, and other personal information Educators create effective routines and procedures to promote device security Educators facilitate student discussions on the importance of digital footprints and reflect on the effects they may have in the future Educators provide practice for students to recognize and report phishing and scam attempts using real- world examples Educators provide students the opportunity to take ownership of the security of their devices, accounts, passwords, and personal information Students monitoring their digital footprints and anticipating positive and negative effects Students recognizing phishing and scam attempts and reporting suspicious activity Students taking active responsibility for the security of any devices, accounts, passwords, and personal information
+Educators provide limited guidance to recognize phishing and scam attempts

+Educators provide limited guidance on the privacy of account information, passwords, and other personal information Educators discuss the importance of digital footprints

+Educators provide guidance on how to recognize and report phishing and scam attempts

+Educators provide guidance on the privacy of account information, passwords, and other personal information

+Educators provide guidance on device security

+Educators model how to monitor digital footprints

+Educators provide limited opportunities to practice recognizing phishing and scam attempts

+Educators regularly discuss the importance of the privacy of account information, passwords, and other personal information

+Educators create effective routines and procedures to promote device security

+Educators facilitate student discussions on the importance of digital footprints and reflect on the effects they may have in the future

+Educators provide practice for students to recognize and report phishing and scam attempts using real-world examples

+Educators provide students the opportunity to take ownership of the security of their devices, accounts, passwords, and personal information

+- Students explaining and demonstrating the importance of keeping passwords protected and out of sight - · Students reporting pop ups when they occur - Students understanding computers connect us to things around the world - Students engaging in conversations about what information is appropriate to share online

+- Students monitoring their digital footprints and anticipating positive and negative effects - Students recognizing phishing and scam attempts and reporting suspicious activity - Students taking active responsibility for the security of any devices, accounts, passwords, and personal information

+TRY IT OUT IN YOUR CLASSROOM

-Class contract or agreement for Digital Citizenship.
+Create a class contract or agreement for student behavior and expectations while on devices.